crossplane-contrib/function-cue-archived/docs/CONNECTION_DETAILS.md

 This data will be evaluated by function-cue and the values will be propagated to the xr.
 If there are no details found, then the xr will not receive any propagation

+#### TODO

+allow for individual `#connectionDetail` to be specified within each document.
+This would allow the match association to not need to be specified twice